summer-solutions/orm/README.md

 ```

-## Data loader
+## Request cache

-If you are running requests to data layer in one request but using more than one goroutine (for example
+It's a good practice to cache entities in one short request (e.g. http request) to reduce number of requests to databases.

-in GraphQL backend implementation) you can enable Data loader in engine to group many queries into one and reduce
+If you are using more than one goroutine (for example in GraphQL backend implementation) you can enable Data loader in engine to group many queries into one and reduce
 number of queries.
 You can read more about idea behind it [here](https://gqlgen.com/reference/dataloaders/).

 ```go